hmrc/assets-frontend/assets/patterns/help-users-when-we-cannot-confirm-who-they-are/README.md

 # Help users when we cannot confirm who they are

-This pattern tells users we cannot confirm who they are and tells them what they can do next.
+This pattern tells users we cannot confirm who they are and what they can do next.
 This is part of confirming who they are when they sign in with a Government Gateway account for the first time.

 {{ example('help-users-when-we-cannot-confirm-who-they-are.html', scaled=false) }}